Winston Churchill (novelist): Career

 Churchill's early novels were historical, but his later works were set in contemporary America.
 He often sought to include his political ideas into his novels.

 In 1898, Churchill commissioned Charles Platt to design a mansion in Cornish, New Hampshire.
 Churchill moved there the following year and named it Harlakenden House.
-From 1913 to 1915, he leased it to Woodrow Wilson, who used it as a summer house.
+From 1913 to 1915, he leased it to Woodrow Wilson, who used it as his summer residence.
 Churchill became involved in the Cornish Art Colony and went into politics, winning election to the state legislature in 1903 and 1905.
 In 1906, he unsuccessfully sought the Republican nomination for governor of New Hampshire.
 In 1912, he was nominated as the Progressive candidate for governor but did not win the election and did not seek public office again.
 In 1917, he toured the battlefields of World War I and wrote his first non-fiction work about what he saw.

 Sometime after the move to Cornish, he took up painting in watercolors and became known for his landscapes.
 Some of his works are in the collections of the Hood Museum of Art (part of Hopkins Center for the Arts at Dartmouth College) in Hanover, New Hampshire, and the Saint-Gaudens National Historic Site in Cornish, New Hampshire.

 In 1919, Churchill decided to stop writing and withdrew from public life.
 He was gradually forgotten by the public.
 In 1923, Harlakenden House burned down.
 The Churchills moved to an 1838 Federal estate, part of the Cornish Colony called Windfield House (now called Hillside) at 23 Freeman Road in Plainfield, furnishing it with items saved from the fire.
 In 1940, The Uncharted Way, his first book in twenty years, was published.
 The book examined Churchill's thoughts on religion.
 He did not seek to publicize the book and it received little attention.
 Shortly before his death, he said, "It is very difficult now for me to think of myself as a writer of novels, as all that seems to belong to another life."